-Tier 1 synchronized reserve is part of primary reserve comprised of all on-line resources following economic dispatch and able to ramp up from their current output in response to a synchronized reserve event.
+Synchronized reserve is energy or demand reduction synchronized to the grid and capable of increasing output or decreasing load within ten minutes.
+Synchronized reserve is of two distinct types, tier 1 and tier 2.
+Tier 1 synchronized reserve is part of primary reserve and is comprised of all on-line resources following economic dispatch and able to ramp up from their current output in response to a synchronized reserve event.

 - Supply.
-In the first six months of 2014, an average supply of 1,083 MW of tier 1 was identified hourly for the entire RTO synchronized reserve. and an average supply of 846 MW of tier 1 was identified hourly for the Mid-Atlantic Dominion subzone. - Demand.
+In the first nine months of 2014, an average supply of 1,442.0 MW of tier 1 was identified hourly for the entire RTO synchronized reserve zone, and an average supply of 568.5 MW of tier 1 was identified hourly for the Mid-Atlantic Dominion subzone. - Demand.
 There is no fixed required amount of tier 1 synchronized reserve.
 Tier 1 synchronized reserve is estimated and not assigned. - Price and Cost.
-The price for synchronized reserves is typically zero, as there is no incremental cost associated with providing the ability to ramp up from the current economic dispatch point.
-However, a tariff change included in the shortage pricing tariff changes (October 1, 2012) modified the pricing of tier 1 so that tier 1 synchronized reserve is paid the tier 2 synchronized reserve market clearing price whenever the nonsynchronized reserve market clearing price rises above zero.
-The rationale for this change was and is unclear but it has had a significant impact on the cost of tier 1 synchronized reserves, resulting in a windfall payment of \$75,248,584.
+The price for tier 1 synchronized reserves is typically zero, as there is no incremental cost associated with providing the ability to ramp up from the current economic dispatch point.
+However, a tariff change included in the shortage pricing tariff changes (October 1, 2012) modified the pricing of tier 1 so that tier 1 synchronized reserve is paid the tier 2 synchronized reserve market clearing price whenever the non-synchronized reserve market clearing price rises above zero.
+The rationale for this change was and is unclear but it has had a significant impact on the cost of tier 1 synchronized reserves, resulting in a windfall payment of \$85,069,062 to tier 1 resources between January 1 and September 30, 2014.

-The additional payments to tier 1 synchronized reserves can be considered a windfall because the additional payment does not create an incentive to provide more tier 1 synchronized reserves and the additional payment is not a payment for performance as all estimated tier 1 synchronized reserves receive the payment regardless of whether they provided a ny response.
+The additional payments to tier 1 synchronized reserves can be considered a windfall because the additional payment does not create an incentive to provide more tier 1 synchronized reserves and the additional payment is not a payment for performance as there is no requirement to perform and all estimated tier 1 synchronized reserves receive the payment regardless of whether they provided any response.